 In the field of private tutoring of music, especially guitar, the principle of supply and demand applies.
 Many people of all ages want to learn the guitar with a private tutor.
 The demand is clearly there.
 Sorted, right?

 Some aspiring private teachers fall into the trap of thinking that students will be crowding their doorstep from the start, but it is more complicated.
-There is no shortage of tutors offering guitar lessons.
+There is no shortage of tutors offering guitar lessons - after all, the only alternative jobs for teachers of classical guitar is to perform themselves.

 You are far from being the only one.